The Best Website Price Calculator for 2019

 Your Facebook Page actually reaches a very small amount of your desired audience.

-Chances are, you build that audience from inviting friends and family to “like” your page.
+Chances are, you build that audience by inviting friends and family to “like” your page.
 But the organic result of getting people to your page is much more difficult on Facebook.

-Facebook gives you a easy solution, however.
+Facebook gives you an easy solution, however.
 Pay them.

 You can run Facebook ads (which we can do for you) to send people to your website to generate traffic.